ultraware/golang-fuzz/README.md

 # golang-fuzz

-A tool for generating, building and running fuzzing tests for various fuzzing engines using a standard format.
+A tool for generating, building and running fuzzing tests for various fuzzing engines using a standard format, without affecting fuzzing performance.
 No need to implement different types of Fuzz functions.
 The following fuzzing engines are supported:

 - [Go native fuzzing engine](https://go.dev/security/fuzz/) (`go test -fuzz`)
 - [dvyukov's go-fuzz](https://github.com/dvyukov/go-fuzz) using go-fuzz-build